Compare Income Protection Insurance

 Policywise tells you which health, life or disability insurance best matches your circumstances, 100% free.
 Talk to one of our insurance advisers to find out which life insurance is best for you.

 Important Disclaimer: The information on this website is general in nature and does not consider your personal situation.
 It is not intended as a definitive financial guide.
-Before making any insurance decisions, we recommend speaking with a licensed Policywise adviser.
+Before making any KiwiSaver or insurance decisions, we recommend speaking with a licensed Policywise adviser.

 All insurance is subject to insurer approval.
 Policies may include stand-down periods, exclusions, terms and conditions, and premium loadings not listed here.
 Optional (add-on) benefits come at an extra cost.
 Please refer to the relevant policy document for full and current details, as insurers may update these at any time.